 The net profit or net earnings is arguably one of the most important metrics in determining the dividend-paying capability of a company, as it is the profits after tax available to common stockholders.

 In general, dividends are paid out of net profits.

 In terms of net profitability, Beyond Meat has fared even worse.

-Based on the chart above, Beyond Meat has so far failed to generate any positive net profit from 2018 to 2020 on a TTM basis.
+Based on the chart above, Beyond Meat has so far failed to generate any positive net earnings from fiscal 2018 to fiscal 2021 on a TTM basis.

-Without any net profitability, how can the board of directors at Beyond Meat declare an investor-friendly dividend policy?
+Without any net earnings, how can the board of directors of Beyond Meat ever declare an investor-friendly dividend policy?